ansonngg/osu-taiko-dani-dojo/README.md

 # osu!taiko Dan-i Dojo

-No way we still haven't had a Dan-i Dojo for osu!taiko yet, so I decided to make it.
+No way we still haven't had a Dan-i Dojo for osu!taiko yet, so I decided to make one.

 ## Backend Tech Stack
 - **.NET 9 Web API**